If you’re pregnant, and it’s unexpected, you might feel completely overwhelmed.

 If you are thinking about adoption, here are some questions to ask yourself:

 This is a decision that can be made all the way up to birth.
-It's completely normal to feel not ready to be a mom when you first find out you are pregnant.
-The good news is this- the months long duration of a pregnancy means you have time to learn new skills and gather resources for your growing family.
+It's completely normal to not feel ready to be a mom when you first find out you are pregnant.
+Here’s the good news—during the several months of your pregnancy, you have time to learn new skills and gather resources for your growing family.
 If you're not sure how to get help with baby items, parenting classes, healthcare, or other necessities, please contact us today!

 If you're thinking about parenting your baby, here are some questions to ask yourself: